-ClickHouse was originally developed to power Yandex.Metrica, the second largest web analytics platform in the world, and continues to be the core component of this system.
+ClickHouse has been developed initially to power Yandex.Metrica, the second largest web analytics platform in the world, and continues to be the core component of this system.
 With more than 13 trillion records in the database and more than 20 billion events daily, ClickHouse allows generating custom reports on the fly directly from non-aggregated data.
 This article briefly covers the goals of ClickHouse in the early stages of its development.

 Yandex.Metrica builds customized reports on the fly based on hits and sessions, with arbitrary segments defined by the user.
-This often requires building complex aggregates, such as the number of unique users.
-New data for building a report is received in real time.
+Doing so often requires building complex aggregates, such as the number of unique users.
+New data for building a report arrives in real-time.

 Usage in Yandex.Metrica and Other Yandex Services¶